d2l-ai/d2l-en/chapter_crashcourse/linear-algebra.md

 the corresponding mathematical notation, and their realization in code all in one place.
-If you're already confident in your basic linear algebra, feel free to skim or skip this chapter.
+If you're already confident in your basic linear algebra, feel free to skim through or skip this chapter.

 ```{.python .input}
 from mxnet import nd